From the Founders

-It’s been close to 25 years since Kitty and I found our way into the London garden that awakened us to the profound power of urban green spaces — and a decades-long pursuit that we are still on.
+It’s been roughly thirty years since Kitty and I found our way into the London garden that awakened us to the profound power of urban green spaces — and a decades-long pursuit that we are still on.
 Both of us had held a life-long appreciation of nature, but this was different.

-Though that particular war had long since passed, the need, both 25 years ago as well as today, is as strong as it was in 1940s London.
+Though that particular war had long since passed, the need, both thirty years ago as well as today, is as strong as it was in 1940s London.

 What we experienced that day in the garden ignited something in me.
 Soon after Kitty and I returned to the US, we began laying plans for a nonprofit that would see the creation of small urban green spaces, what some call pocket parks, concentrating our efforts in communities where the need was particularly urgent.